wp-plugins/refer-a-friend-widget-for-wp/readme.txt

 Tested up to: 3.3.2
 Stable tag: 1.1.1

-Add InviteBox-powered referral program to your WordPress blog and promote your posts virally.
+Add InviteBox-powered referral program to your WordPress site and promote it virally.

 == Description ==